origamiofficial/GoogleDriveIndex/README.md

 ![preview](https://i.imgur.com/ENkZwCU.png)

+Copy the code and go to [CloudFlare Workers](https://workers.cloudflare.com) to paste the code.

 > GDIndex is similar to [GOIndex](https://github.com/donwa/goindex).
 > It allows you to deploy a "Google Drive Index" on CloudFlare Workers along with many extra features